Carbon Reduction

 The analysis is the start of a proper carbon reduction program, where the highest areas of carbon usage are identified projects created that have the maximum cost benefit in reducing the organisations carbon footprint.

 Carbon reduction should be carried out before looking at carbon offsetting, since carbon reduction will normally provide you with organisational savings and offsetting creates additional expense.
-You could use the savings generated from carbon reduction projects to offset those parts of your organisation that can not be cost effectively reduced in emissions.
+You could use the savings generated from carbon reduction projects to offset those parts of your organisation that can not be cost effectively reduced in emissions as part of your net zero plan.